jamiemccrindle/foldr.uk/foldr-uk-website/blog/2021-04-10-terraform-rotate-secrets.md

 :::caution

-Terraform will store these secrets in terraform state, so make sure you're (using a backend that is appropriately secured)[https://www.terraform.io/docs/language/state/sensitive-data.html].
+Terraform will store these secrets in terraform state, so make sure you're [using a backend that is appropriately secured](https://www.terraform.io/docs/language/state/sensitive-data.html).

 :::